matemagyari/ansible-examples/README.md

 # Ansible examples

+Examples demonstrating the main building blocks of Ansible, like roles, handlers, inventories, etc.
-Examples demonstrating Ansible features.
-Each example aims to be as simple as possible to showcase one aspect of Ansible.
+Each subfolder under the root aims to showcase one such building block in a form of actions and verification.
+The verifications are done by assertions at the end of the playbooks or by Molecule tests.

-Most of them do not require external hosts, simply can be verified using the local file system or memory.
+Most of the examples do not require external hosts and their target feature simply can be demonstrated using the local file system or memory.
-Where some kind of host is necessary, the example uses Molecule to spin up a Docker container.
+Where some kind of host is necessary, Molecule is used to spin up Docker containers.

+## Local requirements: Ansible and Docker installed

-## Features
+## Main building blocks

 - [Handlers](handlers_example)
 - [Tags](tags_example)